 The Group designated all investments in equity instruments that are not held for trading as at FVTOCI on initial recognition (see note 7).

-(iv) Financial assets at FVTPL (fair value through profit or loss)
+(iv) Financial assets at FVTPL

 Financial assets that do not meet the criteria for being measured at amortised cost or FVTOCI (see (i) to (iii) above) are measured at FVTPL.